Unpacking Security Scanners for GitHub Actions Workflows: Workflow Security Scanners under Study

 \section{Workflow Security Scanners under Study}

-In this section, we introduce our methodology to select state of the art scanners that check for security weaknesses in \ghaworkflows through static analysis.
+In this section, we introduce our methodology to select state-of-the-art scanners that check for security weaknesses in \ghaworkflows through static analysis.
 In the rest of this paper, we refer to such tools as \emph{workflow security scanners}.